jstdoit/fgt_rest_api/README.md

 ### current release

-This gem has not been released yet.
+This gem has not been released to rubygems, yet.
 There is much work to do on documentation and some refactoring as well.

 Checkout the tree from https://github.com/fuegito/fgt_rest_api.git.
 Chdir in the repo-dir and do a "rake build".
-After that, do "gem install pkg/fgt_rest_api-0.0.1.gem".
+After that, do "gem install pkg/fgt_rest_api-<VERSION>.gem".
 Now you can use this gem as described below in 'Usage'.